 It is always handy to reference this chart when drinking.
 But many other factors can determine your level of intoxication.
 For example: how ofter you drink, how much you have eaten, what you have eaten, and even genetics.
 Don’t depend solely on the BAC chart.
 Always go with your gut.
 If you feel tipsy, don’t attempt to drive!
 It is always better to be on the safe side of law!

-If you work in the alcohol industry in Texas, getting TABC certified is mandatory.
-But…
+If you work around alcohol in Texas, getting your TABC certification is part of the…